 - Terraces and channels: These Inca constructions are so neatly made that they still stand to this day.
 It is believed that in addition to serving as the Royal House, it could also have been a center for agricultural experimentation due to the well-designed channels and terraces.

 - Intihuatana: The altar of the Sun is located a few meters from the royal enclosures.
 These were built with trapezoidal windows so you can appreciate the entire park.
 It is believed that it was destined for the worship of the Sun due to its location in the middle of a mountainous elevation.

 - Cruzmoqo viewpoint: The Cruzmoqo or “summit where there is a cross” is in the north of the Park.
 From its location, you can appreciate most of Cusco city.

 - Minor enclosures: They are named that way because fewer connotation characters lived in them.

 HOW TO GET THERE?

 So if you decide to do it independently, you have 2 available ways to get to the ruins.
-You can go by bus, which is the cheapest option or by taxi.
+You can go by bus, which is the cheapest option, or you could also go by taxi.
 If you decide to go by bus, it can take approximately 1.5 hours to get there, although it is usually the cheapest option of all.
-But if you choose the taxi, you will reach the ruins in approximately 37 minutes from Cusco, but it can cost from 30 to 40 Peruvian soles.
+But if you choose the taxi, you will reach the ruins in approximately 37 minutes from Cusco.
+Just have in mind that it can cost from 30 to 40 Peruvian soles.
 The ruins are usually one of the best things to do around Cusco, and you can tour them with us on a totally personalized and private tour for your comfort.